Young Frankenstein (musical): Newcastle tryout and West End (2017–2018)

+International Productions

+A Brazilian production produced by Möeller & Botelho and Aventura Teatros was shown in Rio de Janeiro from August 18 to October 8, 2023 at Teatro Multiplan and in São Paulo from January 18 to March 10, 2024 at Teatro Bradesco.
+It included the script and orchestration changes from the West End version, and starred Marcelo Serrado, Dani Calabresa, Hamilton Dias, Totia Meireles, Claudio Galvan, Bel Kutner, Malu Rodrigues and Fernando Caruso.

+The international rights of both the West End and the Broadway versions are currently held by Musical Theatre International.
+This has led to multiple international productions including in Zürich in 2019 and Bonn in 2023.

 Live television production (TBA)

 The musical version was to be used as the basis of a live broadcast event on the ABC network in the last quarter of 2020, with Brooks producing.
-However, this would be cancelled due to the COVID-19 pandemic.
-As of January 2023, there has been no further word on the status of the project.
+As of June 2024, there has been no further word on the status of the project.

 Synopsis of original Broadway production

 Act I

 In 1934, the villagers of Transylvania Heights celebrate the funeral procession of the mad scientist Dr. Victor von Frankenstein.
 However, Inspector Kemp, who has a wooden right arm and wooden left leg, tells the town of the existence of Victor's grandson: Frederick, the Dean of Anatomy at New York's Johns, Miriam and Anthony Hopkins School of Medicine.
-The village idiot, Ziggy, convinces the other villagers that there is no way a New York doctor would come to Transylvania, thus continuing the celebration ("The Happiest Town in Town").
+The village idiot, Ziggy, convinces the other villagers that there is no way a New York doctor would come to Transylvania, thus continuing the celebration ("The Happiest Town").

 In New York, Frederick Frankenstein is embarrassed to be a Frankenstein, insisting his name be pronounced "Fronkensteen" and that he is not a madman but a scientist.
 He teaches his students about the greatest mind of science ("The Brain").
 After learning that he has inherited his grandfather's castle in Transylvania, he is forced to resolve the issue of the property.
 As Elizabeth Benning, Frederick's fiancée, sees him off, it is clear that their relationship is far from physical as Elizabeth enumerates all the lustful situations from which she is abstaining ("Please Don’t Touch Me”).

 Arriving at Transylvania Heights, Frederick meets the hunchback Igor (pronounced "Eye-gore"), the grandson of Victor's henchman, who is overjoyed to meet Frederick.
 Igor tries to convince him to continue in his grandfather's footsteps ("Together Again"); he has already hired the services of Inga, a yodeling lab assistant with a degree in Laboratory Science from the local community college.
 After a wagon ride to Castle Frankenstein ("Roll in the Hay"), they meet the mysterious Frau Blucher, whose spoken name frightens the horses.